jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

             This is a map showing every single person in the United States as a dot.
 Data is taken from the 2017 US Census, and is accurate at the level of a block, however within each block location is randomized.
 Points are colored based on number home owners versus renters on a block.
             </p>
          </div>
+4. Add a comment above this div explaining what it is. (e.g. // map decription panel).

     ```
-    Notice that the specification for the div with the `class=descriptionPanel` was defined in the CSS.
+    *Notice* that the specification for the div with the `class=descriptionPanel` was defined in the CSS.
 Classes in CSS start with a `.`:

     ```css
+       FIND THIS CODE AND EXAMINE IT, BUT YOU DON"T NEED TO ADD THIS A SECOND TIME.
       /*  style for items with the class "descriptionPanel" */ .descriptionPanel {
         position: absolute;